Best and Cheapest Renters Insurance as Rated by Customers in 2022

 According to customers, Lemonade offers the best renters insurance rates.

-On Lemonade's website, it listed renters insurance rates starting at $5 a month.
+On Lemonade's website, it listed renters insurance rates starting at a monthly price of $5, which is definitely one of the cheapest options.
 In the table below, you can see the average price rating for the 10 companies with the best renters price rating on Clearsurance.
 Note: Only companies with at least 100 renters insurance reviews on price qualified.

 |Rank||Company||Price rating||# of reviews|